 4 Ways To Celebrate Women Educators

-It’s International Women’s Day, and we at Leading Educators are especially thankful for the generations of women educators who have changed the world by cultivating self-discovery and growth inside and beyond the classroom.
-We celebrate the countless women activists—such as Mary McLeod Bethune, Malala Yousafzai, and Sylvia Mendez—who have advocated for the universal human right to education.
+This International Women’s Day, and we honor the generations of women educators who have changed the world by cultivating self-discovery and growth inside and beyond the classroom.
+Countless women activists—such as Mary McLeod Bethune, Malala Yousafzai, and Sylvia Mendez—have advocated for the universal human right to education.
 By championing the potential in all of us, these women have been the backbone of social progress for centuries.
-We challenge you to join us in honoring them today and every day through concrete actions:
+We challenge you to join us in honoring women educators today and every day through concrete actions.

 Have more ideas to add to this list?
-We would love to hear them at @leadingeds!
+Let us know at @leadingeds!